jbpost2/StatisticalMethods/README.md

 ### Matt to do:
  - Put together notation section (elem stat learn)
- - Put together an outline for Chapter 8
+ - Put together an outline for Chapter 8 and others!
  - Example using Likert-like data to illustrate ordinal data
- - Flesh out 'top level' learning objectives IDed by Justin

 ### Justin to do:
  - Put together an outline for Chapters 2 & 7